JeffHing/angular-cabinet/README.md

 </div>
 ```

+The optional drawer ids associated with the directives allows the elements to
+be moved around in any order but still maintain the correct relationship between
+trigger and content.

-### 3. Add the CSS
+### 3. Create the CSS

-Add the CSS for the classes associated with each element.
-To make it easy to
+To make it easy to create the CSS rules, every directive (except drawerClass)
-apply your CSS, every directive automatically adds a class to its element based
+automatically adds a class to its element based upon the directive's name.
-upon the directive's name.
-For example, the 'tab-trigger' directive adds
+For example, by default, the tabTrigger directive adds the 'tab-trigger'
-the 'tab-trigger' class to the element.
-When the tab is open, the
+class to the element.
+When the tab is open, the directive adds the
-directive also adds the 'tab-trigger-open' class to the element.
+'tab-trigger-open' class to the element.

 ```css
 .tab-trigger {